 Matching new pledges under development for the 2023 GRF: In line with the initial 2023 GRF pledging guidance, and the Note on Pledge Matching in the Context of the GRF 2023 | The Global Compact on Refugees | UNHCR (globalcompactrefugees.org), States are strongly encouraged to ensure that all pledges developed are concretized and pre-matched in advance of the next GRF, to the extent feasible.
-The mega pledge on economic inclusion and social protection provides the space to facilitate consultations between stakeholders, notably donors and hosting States, for the pre-matching
+The Multistakeholder Pledge on Economic Inclusion and Social Protection provides the space to facilitate consultations between stakeholders, notably donors and hosting States, for the prematching of relevant pledges as they develop.